ffxi-mods/Sublimation/README.md

 First, download the release package from the [releases page](https://github.com/ffxi-mods/Sublimation/releases).

-Secondly, open the `Sublimation.ahk` script and edit the primary and secondary character variables.
+Secondly, open the `Sublimation.ahk` script and edit the `CharPrimary` and `CharSecondary` variables.
 The values should be the windows title name of the FFXI characters you're logged in with.

 If you're using [Ashita](https://www.ashitaxi.com/) (or [Windower](http://www.windower.net/)), once you've logged into a character, the FFXI window title should have the same name as the character you've logged in as.
 These are the names you should put on the `CharPrimary` and `CharSecondary` variables.